Need some Christmas inspiration? We’ve got 40 different Elf on the Shelf ideas to help you survive December!

 Here’s another one from the folks at My Magical Moments – it’s $7 for the pins and bowling ball.

 Head to the official Elf on the Shelf website and download these free printables!
 There’s loads of different underwater costumes to choose from, and little images to include.
-Try sticking them to your bathroom mirror!
+Last year I put the elves on the bathroom sink and double-sided taped the other decorations to the mirror.
+This one takes some pre-planning to print the stuff out and then cut them out, but it’s totally worth it and was one of the kids’ favourites last year.

 If your family does taco Tuesdays, why not get your Elf in on the act too!
 You can download this free printable from the official Elf on the Shelf website.
 You just need to cut out the shapes (and either glue the truck to card, or print it onto card paper!).
 Taco about cute!